Installing Open Access

 Coding new programs or altering existing programs requires just two lines be added so it can use the Profound UI Open Access handler.

-The first change involves adding the new HANDLER keyword to each display file F spec as shown below (you can manually add this keyword or use our PUIADDHND command).
+The first change involves adding the new HANDLER keyword to each display file F spec as shown below.
 When any display file I/O occurs, Open access will re-direct the I/O to the Profound UI Handler

 The second change is the addition of Default Activation Group directive as an H spec.
 Alternatively this can be passed as a parameter to CRTBNDRPG.
 This is not required when creating a module with CRTRPGMOD.